 • Most fungal infections were reported approximately within the first 3 months of TECVAYLI treatment.

-• A total of 4 patients had Candida infections of which 3 patients had grade 2 oral candidiasis and 1 patient had grade 2 skin candida.
+• A total of 4 patients had Candida infections of which 3 patients had grade 2 oral candidiasis and 1 patient had grade 2 skin Candida.
 These were observed after approximately 1 month of starting TECVAYLI treatment, with the exception of 1 case of oral candidiasis after 14.8 months.
 No fungemia was reported.

 • A single grade 2 Aspergillus infection was observed in 1 patient, however the patient died from COVID-19 infection before the Aspergillus infection was resolved.